matematiikkakilpailut/matematiikkakilpailut.github.io/BW2016/programme/index.md

 The main features of the Baltic Way 2016 programme are as follows.
 More details will be added later.

 <b>Thursday, November 3.</b> Arrival of the teams.
-Accommodation.
+Accommodation in the [Nallikari Holiday Village & Camping](http://nallikari.fi/en/) (contestants) or in the [Pohto Institute](https://www.pohto.fi/index.php?sl=en) (leaders and deputy leaders).
 Leaders and deputy leaders receive the problem proposals.

 <b>Friday, November 4.</b> Leaders and deputy leaders select and translate the competition problems.
 Teams make a whole day excursion to [Rovaniemi](http://www.visitrovaniemi.fi/) to see the Polar Circle and [Santa Claus](http://www.santaclausvillage.info/), among other things.